 Think about it this way: the reality is that most of the goals that we set are potentially life changing or at the very least they are life enhancing so isn’t it fair to give them and ourselves the best possible chance of success?

-The traditional theory that everybody talks about the it takes between 21 and 26 days for habit to form and become embedded and this came about in the 1960s.
+The traditional theory that everybody talks about is that it takes between 21 and 26 days for a habit to form and become embedded and this came about in the 1960s.
 More recently, researchers at University College London found that it depends on the individual and that it can actually take double or even triple that amount of time… wow!
 So, with this in mind does that make even more sense to go for slow goals?
 This allows each action to become a part of your life and give the better chance of staying a part of your life.

 “The reality is that most of the goals that we set are potentially life changing or at the very least they are life enhancing so isn’t it fair to give them and ourselves the best possible chance of success?”